gpaet05/nypd-complaints/README.md

 ## Introduction

 This dataset includes all valid felony, misdemeanor, and violation crimes reported to the New York City Police Department (NYPD) in 2018.
-The goal of my analysis is to xyz.
+Each row in the dataset is represents 1 complaint.
+The goal of my analysis is to discover if there are any trends in activity: focusing on time (seasonal and hourly), borough population, and victim and suspect makeup.

 ## Data Dictionary